It's been 2 months, 17 days, but who's counting? Well, I suppose I just did.

 Chef Cunningham's dessert was the Brûlée, a caramelized chocolate custard finished with a reduction of blueberries, raspberries, a and strawberries.
 For vegans, he brought out a chocolate-ginger cookie, topped with chocolate/soy milk foam, and with a dollop of coconut milk ice cream on the side.

-Unfortunately, the dessert simply overwhelmed the Scotch Ale, surprising for a beer of such strength and depth of flavor.
+The dessert overwhelmed the Scotch Ale, surprising for a beer of such strength and depth of flavor.
 There was, fortunately, a simple remedy.
 Take a taste of the Crème Brûlée.
 Wait.
 Take a sip of the Wee Heavy.
 Wait.
 Repeat.

 Here, Cunningham (l) and Madden (r) relax afterward.